 Navigating Sale Proceeds When Liens are Involved in Ohio

-Understanding sale proceeds is crucial when selling a house with liens.
-Before giving the seller any money, the selling profits are usually used to pay off the lien.
-This arrangement is significant because the lienholder’s claim must be prioritized in the sale.
-The lien amount from unpaid taxes or other debts affects closing revenues.
+If you’re selling a house with liens on it, you need to know about the proceeds from the sale.
+Normally, the profits from the sale go to pay off the lien before any money goes to the seller.
+This is important because the lienholder’s claim needs to be paid first in the sale.
+The amount of the lien for unpaid taxes or other debts affects closing revenues.

 Addressing Potential Buyers’ Concerns